p-forghani/finance-mananger/README.md

 # finance-mananger
-An web application to manage your expenses, debts, incomes and etc
+The web application to manage your expenses, debts, incomes and etc